kstenerud/dogma/kbnf_v1.md

 inf(bit_count: unsigned, sign: ~real): expression =
     """
-    Creates an expression that matches big endian ieee754 binary infinity values whose sign matches the `sign` range.
-One or two matches will be made (positive infinity, negative infinity) depending on whether the `sign` range includes both positive and negative values or not.
+    Creates an expression that matches big endian ieee754 binary infinity values of size `bit_count` whose sign matches the `sign` values set.
+One or two matches will be made (positive infinity, negative infinity) depending on whether the `sign` values include both positive and negative values or not.
     `bit_count` must be a valid size according to ieee754 binary.
     """;
 ```